johnyoakum/MMSMIAMI_Automated_Imaging/README.md

   * This is the site code for your ConfigMgr System
 * -ServerInstance
   * This is the location of your SQL Server
   * This will attempt to install on a remote system, if one is provided.
 In order to do this, you need to make sure that PSRemoting is configured on that server.
+If it can't connect remotely, it will try to install locally.
   * This script will fail if it cannot connect to the SQL Server and create the structure
 * -DBName
   * This will be the name of the database that you wish to create